PrateekSawala/url-shortener/README.md

 ## Installations

-The following software needs to be installed on the system to operate on the application.
+The following software needs to be installed in the operating system to operate on the application.
 ```
 1. Golang
 2. Make